WeiCheng302/Hydrographic-Survey-Data-Filter/README.md

 #### `delete.py`

-First, it kicks out the big errors .
-Then select the value when the value whose GPS position changes from one to another.
+It kicks out the big errors .

 #### `pola.py`
-To interpolate thepoint file got from * delete.py *
+To select the value when the value whose GPS position changes from one to another, for the point file got from * delete.py *

   * Python 3.7